-Our ophthalmology offerings address three of the largest markets in the category, cataract surgery, glaucoma and dry eye disease.
-Our objective is to serve with ophthalmic professionals to enable them to better address their patients' pharmaceutical needs.
-The cornerstone of our ophthalmology program consists of our proprietary Dropless Therapy® injectable and LessDrops® topical formulations that compete in the multi-billion dollar U.S. eye drop market.
+Our ophthalmology offerings address three of the largest markets in the space, cataract surgery, glaucoma and dry eye disease.
+Our objective is to partner with ophthalmic professionals to address their patients' pharmaceutical needs.
+The cornerstone of our ophthalmology program consists of our proprietary Dropless Therapy[®] injectable and LessDrops[®] topical formulations that compete in the multi-billion dollar U.S. eye drop market.
 These formulations have been uniquely designed to address patient compliance issues and provide other compelling medical and economic benefits.
-We also offer a conscious sedation medication, the IV Free MKO Melt®, a proprietary alternative to intravenous sedation.
+We also offer a conscious sedation medication, the IV Free MKO Melt[®], a proprietary alternative to intravenous sedation.
 The MKO Melt is administered sublingually to sedate patients undergoing ocular and other surgeries.
 During 2017, we launched programs with innovative medications used for glaucoma and chronic dry eye disease (DED).
 Our Simple DropsTM campaign includes a series of preservative-free eye drops and combination eye drops for glaucoma patients.
-Within our DED platform, we have a portfolio of formulations that we began to roll out in the second half of 2017, including a patent-pending nutraceutical-antibiotic oral capsule formulation and our Total TearsTM compounded eye drop offerings of which Klarity DropsTM ("Klarity") which includes customizable cyclosporine based formulations, will be the cornerstone of.
-We also provide other compounded medications used in several therapeutic areas as primary and adjunctive therapies for: oncology, autoimmunity, chronic infectious diseases, and endocrine and metabolic diseases.
+Within our DED platform, we have a portfolio of formulations that we began to roll out in the second half of 2017, including a patent-pending nutraceutical-antibiotic oral capsule formulation, Serum TearsTM, and KlarityTM based eye drop formulations.
+Our integrative medicine business includes medications used in several therapeutic areas including oncology, autoimmunity, chronic infectious diseases, and endocrine and metabolic diseases.
+Our urology business includes a series of injectable erectile dysfunction formulations for patients that are refractory to or are otherwise unable to take phosphodiesterase type 5 inhibitors such as sildenafil (Viagra[®]), tadalafil (Cialis[®]) and vardenafil (Levitra[®]).
+We also make and sell low-cost therapeutic alternatives to Daraprim[®], Thiola[®], Elmiron[®], and Calcium Disodium Versenate, all FDA-approved drugs that have experienced significant price increases.